-Tony Swaim has helped many students reach their professional goals.
-He has been an online instructor since 1998 and has taught at colleges across the United States since 1981.
+Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
+He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
-Tony manages a consulting firm, and his experience includes 20 years of supply chain management.
-He earned a Doctorate in Business Administration from Kennesaw State University and holds numerous professional certifications, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.
+Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
+He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

-Completion of Tony Swaim's PMP® Certification Prep 1 online course (or equivalent experience), plus the following required text: A Guide to the Project Management Body of Knowledge (PMBOK®, Guide), 5th Edition.
+Completion of Tony Swaim's PMP® Certification Prep 1 online course (or equivalent experience).

 In order to become a PMI certified project manager, there are also work experience requirements.
 If you have an associate's degree, 7,500 hours of experience leading and directing projects is required.
 If you have a bachelor's degree, this is reduced to 4,500 hours.
 All candidates must have 35 hours of project management training.
 Our online class for PMP prep provides 24 course hours towards this total.